OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/general/Roles_and_Rights.md

   *  **Anonymous guest:**  Guests have - without registration - limited access to OpenOlat.
 They can only have a look at learning content enabled for guests, but cannot take part in learning activities.
 The link to the guest access can be found on the login page.
 Further information about guest can be found [here](Guest_access.md).
   *  **System user:**  Every user has a distinct user name, which cannot be changed after the registration anymore.
 Users can use enabled learning content and can take part in learning activities.
 Additionally every users has an individual configurable landing page and storage available.
 Further more he can create groups.

+!!! info inline end

     Normally registered users without any further roles or rights are learners.

 ## Roles